 “When the weather gets a little bit cooler,” says Saxelby, “it can be a nice time to dive into some more rich, flavorful aged cheeses.”

-She recommends trying cheeses in the guyere family, or alpine style cheeses that have a nuttier, toasty, or even meatier flavors.
+She recommends trying cheeses in the gruyere family, or alpine-style cheeses that have a nuttier, toasty, or even meatier flavors.
 She’s also drawn to creamy, gooey cheeses like Harbison from Jasper Hill Farms in Vermont, which she says you can “leave on your countertop and eat with a spoon.”

 Like strawberries or watermelon, cheese is in fact seasonal, so you might seek out styles that become available to eat as the leaves change color.
 One of Saxelby’s favorite seasonal cheeses is a sheep’s milk cheese called Varano, made by Vermont Shepard.
 She says that sheep usually only produce milk from May to September, so the cheesemakers age wheels of Varano all summer long, until they’re ready to eat in the fall.

 “That’s something that has been lost in the cheese industry,” she says.
 “Through the rise of larger-scale, commodity cheese making, the nuances of cheese have been lost.
 If you go to the grocery store, you can find cheddar any day, or fresh goat cheese for that matter.
 But if you get back to basics, and as many of these small farms have done, the milk changes throughout the seasons.”